kpersand2025/AesCLO/README.md

   - Upload and Categorize: Upload images of clothing items with automatic AI-powered categorization (tops, bottoms, shoes, accessories)
   - AI-Powered Detection: Automatic detection of dominant colors, suitable occasions, and weather suitability
   - Subcategory Classification: Identifies "complete" tops (dresses, jumpsuits) vs. standard tops, and accessory subcategories
-  - Availability Tracking: Mark items as unavailable/dirty to prevent them from being suggested in outfits
+  - Availability Tracking: Mark items as unavailable/dirty to inform user about the unavailabilty of an item

   Intelligent Outfit Generation